markheckmann/boxes/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange)]()
 <!-- badges -->

-The goal of `keeper` is to provide a convenient way to store R objects or arbitrary files (plus additional notes) and retrieve them again later.
+The goal of `boxed` is to provide a convenient way to store R objects or arbitrary files (plus additional notes) and retrieve them again later.

 To use the package, you need to know a few terms: